mikepierce/GNU-bc-Functions/README.md

 ## Conventions

-  - If a function in `routines.bc` updates/defines a variable globally, it will `print` that variable assignment explicitly.
+  - If a function in `routines.bc` defines or updates the value of a variable globally, it will `print` that variable assignment explicitly.
   - Since bc doesn't accept functions as parameters to other functions, any functions that morally should be a parameter must be defined globally.